pivotal/docs-tap/scst-scan/samples/blob.hbs.md

-# Sample public source scan of a blob
+# Sample public source scan of a blob for Supply Chain Security Tools - Scan

+You can do a public source scan of a blob for SCST - Scan.
 This example performs a scan against source code in a `.tar.gz` file.
 This is helpful in a Supply Chain, where there is a `GitRepository` step that handles cloning a repository and outputting the source code as a compressed archive.

 ## <a id="define-resources"></a>Define the resources